joshi-himanshi/codebook-recommendation-system/README.md

 # CodeBook Recommendation System

-This project is based on the Data Science course by CodeWithHarry.
+This project is part of my data science learning, where I implemented a recommendation system using Python and JSON.

 It implements a basic recommendation system using Python and JSON data.